|Commander / EDH||Legal|

 Printings View all

 Combos Browse all

-: Add to your mana pool one mana of any color that a land an opponent controls could produce.
+: Gain one mana of any colour that a land an opponent controls could produce.

 Price & Acquistion Set Price Alerts

 Really, it would be around tier 4 this build.
 I imagine a better version going with a more consistent stax plan that happens to run a few key enchantments, instead of this could even be tier 2.5, but the commander would be all but a major part of the deck.